singhalpranav22/singhalpranav22/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/singhalpranav22](https://github.com/singhalpranav22)

-- 💬 Ask me about **App, web development, Competitive Coding or chit-chat about astronomy/science**
+- 💬 Ask me about **App/web full-stack development, Competitive Coding or have a chit-chat with me about astronomy/science**

 - 📫 How to reach me **singhalpranav22@gmail.com**